xpl/useless/README.md

 ### Upcoming features

 - Splitting of distinct framework parts to separate projects (finally, _useful_ ones).

-- New AST-based preprocessor / build system (see [ECMASquasher](https://github.com/xpl/ECMASquasher)).
+- New AST-based preprocessor / build system (see [ECMASquasher](https://github.com/xpl/ECMASquasher)) which will help deliver the framework and its submodules.

 ### Recent updates / changelog